hartwigmedical/hmftools/pipeline/README_TARGETED.md

 ```

 ## Future improvements
-TODO
 * Off Target normalisation and integration** - This is implemented, but not used as currently does not yield a benefit over on target alone.
 MSI thresholds - We could better estimate if we had a more diverse range of samples for testing with known MSIndelsPerMb rates around and above the MSI cutoff.
 * Purity & ploidy estimates** - Purity and ploidy estimates are only correct approximately half the time.
 The fit could be made more robust by improving -COBALT/AMBER parameterisation, merging on and off target regions or changing PURPLE fit functionality

-### Example Pipeline Scripts
+## Example Pipeline Scripts

-These scripts demonstrate how to run each HMF component in turn to produce DNA variant calling and analysis on a panel tumor BAM.
+These scripts demonstrate how to run the HMF pipeline in targeted panel mode on a panel tumor BAM.

-They match the current tool version, configuration and resource files as used in the current HMF GCP pipeline (see [Platinum](https://github.com/hartwigmedical/platinum)).

-## Set-up

 1. Download the latest release JAR for each tool as listed [here](https://github.com/hartwigmedical/hmftools#current-versions).
 - also ensure that samtools (1.10 or higher) and bwa (0.7.17 or higher) are on the path

 2. Download the resources files for either GRCh37 or GRCh38 from [HMFTools-Resources > DNA-Resources](https://console.cloud.google.com/storage/browser/hmf-public/HMFtools-Resources/dna_pipeline/).
-- The latest resource files version is v5.31.
+- The latest resource files version is v5.33.
-- The latest resource files for the TSO-500 panel is labeled 'hmf_tso500_pipeline_resources.38_v5.31.gz'
+- The latest resource files for the TSO-500 panel is labeled 'hmf_tso500_pipeline_resources.38_v5.33.gz'
 - The reference genome files are available separately [HMFTools-Resources > Ref-Genome](https://console.cloud.google.com/storage/browser/hmf-public/HMFtools-Resources/ref_genome/).

 3. Call the pipeline with the following arguments: